 The neighborhood was instrumental in pursuing and coordinating the construction of the Eastside Park community center in 2002.
-The center is located at 429 Gillespie Street in the heart of the neighborhood and is home to many neighborhood activities and events including National Night Out and neighborhood festivals and fund raisers.
+The center is located at 429 Gillespie St. in the heart of the neighborhood and is home to many neighborhood activities and events including National Night Out and neighborhood festivals and fund raisers.

 - Purchased and demolished more than 50 dilapidated houses